sophie-a-lee/personal_website/content/courses/regression_with_r/index.md

 ---
-title: "Introduction to regression with R"
-subtitle: "A 2-day course to one of the most widely used quantitative tools: regression."
-excerpt: "A 2-day introduction to one of the most widely used and powerful tools in quantitative analysis: regression!
-A comprehensive introduction to generalised linear models with applications in R."
-date:
-author: "Sophie Lee"
+author: Sophie Lee
-featured: true
-draft: false
-tags:
-- hugo-site
 categories:
 - Education
+- Statistics
 - R
-- Modelling
-# layout options: single or single-sidebar
+draft: false
+excerpt: A 2-day introduction to one of the most widely used and powerful tools in quantitative analysis...regression!
+A comprehensive introduction to generalised linear models with applications in R.
 layout: single-sidebar
+subtitle: A 2-day course to one of the most widely used quantitative tools, regression
+title: Regression with R
 ---

 **Course level: Foundation**